blox/blox/docs/deployment-ux.md

 ```

 The reason this alternative was discarded, was that we valued the ease with which users can see what's deployed in terms of what they actually requested.
 Since the rollback revisions were never explicitly created by a human, it's not super clear that they're identical to the older revisions they replace.

+### Implicitly resume Environment on deployment

+We considered automatically resuming an environment when a new `deploy-environment` or `rollback-environment` command is issued.
+This would prevent customers from getting stuck because they forgot to resume their Environment.

+The reason that this alternative was discarded.
+However, this means that automated deployment systems could inadvertently cause an environment to be resumed while it is not actually safe to do so.